OCT "Nice to have" --Children's Xmas cards, petite figurines

 After Every Service: a 15-min gathering is available in the Sanctuary after every Sun' Service

-Some recent 'Thank You's"!!
+Some representative 'Thank You's'!!

 From Rehoboth Christian School (NM) . . for 4 boxes of E.S supplies (2016)